Linaro/uadk/docs/maintenance.md

 ## Library Versions

-UADK could be built in dynamic library that is only linked for execution.
+UADK could be built in dynamic libraries that are only linked for execution.\
-Because of this, multiple different UADK dynamic libraries could coexist in system if the library versions are different.
-And application could link any library with specified library version.
+Because of this, multiple different UADK dynamic libraries could coexist in\
+the system if the library versions are different.
+And application could link\
+any library with a specified library version.

 The library version likes libNAME.so.{x}.{y}.{z}

 ```
-{x} stand for primary version, should change when APIs are changed which
+{x} stands for the primary version, and should be changed when APIs are
-    making things incompatible.
+    changed which makes things incompatible.
-{y} stand for sub version, accumulated for three monthes.
+{y} stands for the release version, likely released twice each year.
-{z} stand for mirror version, accumulated for each work week.
+{z} stands for minor version, for the major bug fix.
 ```

+### UADK Release

+Likely two releases each year in May and November.\
+Tag {x}.{y} is for release, while {z} is for the major bug fixes.\
+In the meantime, ReleaseNotes is required to describe release contents.

+ReleasesNotes:\
+Features:\
+Fixes:

 ## Working Branch